maxtkc/mvths-wiki/docs/106-git-clone.rst

 Overview
 ---------
-In order to make sure you continue to keep track of your files you will need to learn to use GitHub.
+Cloning is how you move a repository from Github to your desktop computer.

 #.
-Under File select Clone a repository.
+Under File select Clone repository.

    .. figure:: images/clone.PNG
       :width: 400px

+#.
+Scroll through your list of repositories and select the one you want to clone.
+#.
+Choose a local path where you want your repository to be stored.
+#.
+Select Clone.
+#.
+Navigate to your local directory to confirm that the file you cloned from Github is in that directory.